 Antietam Campaign: Lee Invades Maryland Trail

-Covering 90 miles, the Antietam Campaign: Lee Invades Maryland trail follows the movements of Union and Confederate armies as they traveled towards each other in September 1862, meeting near Sharpsburg, Maryland.
+Covering 90 miles, the Antietam Campaign: Lee Invades Maryland trail follows the movements of the Union army under Major General George B. McClellan and Confederate forces under General Robert E. Lee as they traveled towards each other in September 1862, meeting near Sharpsburg, Maryland.
 The trail also passes through Virginia, and West Virginia.

 Dunker Church, Antietam National Battlefield, Sharpsburg (Washington County), Maryland, October 2013.
 Photo by Sarah A. Hanks.